-- Think like your customer: When selecting keywords for your campaign it’s important you think like a customer.
-Get in your customers’ shoes and select keywords your customers are likely to search for when seeking for a solution to their problem.
-For example, if you’re running a campaign for a free demo of your agency’s social media management tool, your keywords could be ‘free social media management tool’, ‘best social media management tool’ and ‘easy social media management tool’.
+- Think like your customer: When selecting keywords for your campaign, it’s important you think like a customer.
+Get in your customers’ shoes and select keywords your customers are likely to search for when seeking a solution to their problem.
+For example, suppose you’re running a campaign for a free demo of your agency’s social media management tool.
+In that case, your keywords could be ‘free social media management tool,’ ‘best social media management tool’, and ‘easy social media management tool.’

-- Use negative keywords: You should also add negative keywords i.e. keywords that your ads shouldn’t appear for in your campaign.
+- Use negative keywords: You should also add negative keywords, i.e., keywords that your ads shouldn’t appear in your campaign.
 Adding negative keywords ascertains that your ad isn’t clicked by someone who’s not your target audience.
-For example, you sell a paid weather app, since the app is paid it makes sense if you remove the keyword ‘free weather app’ from your campaign because visitors are not interested in a paid option, hence you can lose your advertising dollars.
+For example, if you sell a paid weather app since the app is paid, it makes sense if you remove the keyword ‘free weather app’ from your campaign because visitors are not interested in a paid option.
+Hence you can lose your advertising dollars.

-Negative keywords help streamline your campaign and only appeal to target audience that are more likely to click through and convert.
+Negative keywords help streamline your campaign and only appeal to the target audience that is more likely to click through and convert.

 Creating Ad Groups

-Once you are done selecting your keywords, created ad groups, set up a budget, it’s time to create your first ad.
+Once you are done selecting your keywords, creating ad groups, set up a budget, it’s time to create your first ad.

 Section 3: How Do You Create an Optimized Ad?

-When someone conducts a search, Google shows them multiple ads, similar to their search intent.
-Chances of clicking all of the ads in the search results pages is pretty slim.
+When someone conducts a search, Google shows them multiple ads similar to their search intent.
+The chances of clicking all of the ads on the search results pages are pretty slim.
 This is the exact reason why your Google search ad needs to be optimized for users so they can find what they were looking for and click your ad.

 So, how do you optimize search ads?

-Before we discuss the optimization principles you should use for creating your digital advertising campaign it’s important you know the components which make an ad.
+Before we discuss the optimization principles you should use for creating your digital advertising campaign, it’s important you know the components that make an ad.